Why is nuclear rhetoric rising on the Korean Peninsula? – DW – 10/07/2024

 'Intimidating and sobering'

-Dan Pinkston, a professor of international relations at the Seoul campus of Troy University, said that while the rhetoric was being amped up, there have actually been fewer full-blooded clashes on the border in the 12 years since Kim Jong Un took power compared to previous periods in the troubled neighbors' relationship.
+Dan Pinkston, a professor of international relations at the Seoul campus of Troy University, said that while the rhetoric was increasing, there have actually been fewer full-blooded clashes on the border in the 12 years since Kim Jong Un took power compared to previous periods in the troubled neighbors' relationship.

 "But while there have not been so many kinetic acts occurring, it is also clear that the North has dramatically accelerated its development of weapons of mass destruction and the missiles it needs to deliver them," he told DW.